-12. Additional guidelines
+Additional guidelines

-12.1.
 Residential trips Involving mixed parties

 Staff organising such trips should try to ensure that a male and female member of staff accompanies the party.
-If this is not possible the spouse of a member of staff who is willing to accompany the party is acceptable, but this should be discussed in advance with the Assistant Principal and EVC.
-If this is not possible then the matter should be discussed in good time with the Principal before plans are finalised.
+If this is impossible, the spouse of a member of staff who is willing to accompany the party is acceptable, but this should be discussed in advance with the Assistant Principal and EVC.
+If this is impossible then the matter should be discussed in good time with the Principal before plans are finalised.
 All adults involved in residential trips require a DBS disclosure before accompanying students.
 Volunteers and other adults will need to have a disclosure application processed in good time before departure.
 Group leaders must seek permission for adults who are not employed by the UTC to accompany a trip.
-This must be sought at least three months before the date of departure.
+This must be sought at least three months before the departure date.

-12.2.
 Sixth form trips - making own way to and from venue